2019 COSC Finalists

 2014 COSC Div.
 I

-Set pieces are limited to rehearsal blocks and convention hotel tables and chairs located in the meeting room in which the competition will take place.
+Set pieces are limited to rehearsal blocks and conference hotel tables and chairs located in the meeting room in which the competition will take place.
 No other set pieces are to be utilized in the scene.
 Costumes and hand-held props are at the discretion of the director.
+Hand props are defined as a small object which is carried or handled by an actor.
+Please be sure that the hand props you use are not too fragile or perishable to avoid accidents on stage.

 The scene will be judged on musical style and accuracy, diction, vocal quality, basic stagecraft, individual characterization and ensemble interaction, and creative use of set, props, and costumes based on the competition limitations.